polar-app/polar-app/DEV.md

 This *should* mean you have all code running and Polar should load in your browser.

+# Background

+## Lerna and Multi-Modules

+We use lerna to manage our build with multi-modules.
+Basically we separate Polar into lots of smaller modules so that the build is easier to understand.

+## webpack-dev-server

+We standardize now on webpack and webpack-dev-server for building Polar.

+webpack-dev-server will open a port on 8050 and load the Polar app in your browser.

+When you make changes to the code it will reload the app.

+You can use the 'dev2' app for hacking on custom stuff.

 # TODO

 - the credentials for our apt repo are required... this is a big deal breaker/issue